jameshfisher/jameshfisher.com/_posts/2017-10-26-time-thought-and-typing.md

 title: 'The Three Ts of Time, Thought and Typing: measuring cost on the web'
 tags:
   - fave
+  - product
   - programming
+summary: >-
+  Businesses often tout "free" services, but the real costs come in terms of time, thought, and typing required from users.
+Reducing these "Three Ts" is key to improving sign-up flows and increasing conversions.
 ---

 "Create your free account"!